When starting your project in ALM Octane, add users to spaces and workspaces.

 For details on changing passwords, see Change passwords.

 Add users that are already defined in the space context to a workspace without having to reenter user details.
 You can add native ALM Octane users or LDAP users.
+(LDAP is supported for on-premises only.)

 To include users from a space into a workspace:

-Choose a workspace in the tree on the left.
+In Settings > Spaces, choose a workspace in the tree on the left.

 In the Users tab, click .